-2000 – 2001: The Beginning
+2000 – 2001: The Yahoo Group

-Early on there was a desire to formalize this group and meetings were hosted by the Philippine Embassy.
+Early on there was a desire to formalize the Yahoo group and meetings were hosted by the Philippine Embassy.
 At that time, there were folks who supported the idea or incorporation, but weren’t able to commit to the necessary time in which to accomplish the work.
 It wasn’t until a few years later, that a group of younger newly-graduated folks decided that they would be able to commit to working on formalizing the group.

 2002: Transition Year

 In 2002, Rafael (RJ) Diokno picked up the torch and continued to organize social and networking events.
-He became the “de facto” president of the group.
+He became the “de facto” President of the group.
 His commitment to the group brought many new people into the “informal group” who would later become the drivers into making FYP-DC into a nonprofit.

 2003-2005: Becoming a 501(c)7